MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

     1. Confirmation preferences button – a button that contains a personalized confirmation link to allow the user to confirm their preferences
 1. Email uses the default brand profile of the system and the default sender from the brand profile.

     > [!IMPORTANT]
     > In cases where the default brand profile doesn’t exist for the entire org or for the specific business unit (if there are multiple business units) then the email creation will fail and will not resolve unless a default brand profile is created.
->Do not delete the Confirmation preferences button or {{OptedinPurposes&Topics}} token as you will have to restart from the double opt-in template to get them back.
+    > Don't delete the Confirmation preferences button or {{OptedinPurposes&Topics}} token as you will have to restart from the double opt-in template to get them back.

-6. If this email is deleted, then the double opt-in journey won't function properly.
+1. If this email is deleted, then the double opt-in journey won't function properly.

 ## Double opt-in confirmation journey